+References to whom you will be sending forms:

+Great Commission Bible College

 Master of Ministry Reference Form

-The person named below has made application to the Master of Ministry program at Great Commission Bible College.
-The purpose of the program is to equip an increasing number of Christians as professional and non-professional ministers capable of serving effectively and encouraging others in Christian service in the local church and the world.
+he person named below has made application to the Master of Ministry to Great Commission Bible College.
+The purpose of the program is to acreasing number of Christians as professional and non-professional apable of serving effectively and encouraging others in Christian serviceal church and the world. equip an ministers

 Name of Applicant

 Date

-cant has waived the right to see the information ded below.
+applicant has waived the right to see the information rovided below.
 Check Yesor No

-returi help in filling out the information below is appreciated.
-Please n this form to Great Commission Bible College at emicdean@GCBCedu.us

-Your Name:

 Phon e Email

-Your area of invo vement within the local church:
+vement within the local church:

 Your relationship to the applicant

 Length of time yo u have known the applicant

-1. Please list the volocal church of whi

-local church of whi

-local church of whi
+ways in which the applicant has s served or is serving in

-local church of whi nistry is a graduate level Bible program.
-From what ye
+2. The Master of M Inistry is a graduate level Bible prog she able to perform academically at a gram.
+From what you kr

-try.
-What o do you consider 3.
-This program helps people develop skills for ministry.
-What do you consto be the applicant's skills for serving in the church?
-4. Would you recommend the applicant for admission into the Master of Miniprogram?
-Please explain.
+3. This program helps people develop skills for ministry.
+What do you consider to be the applicant's skills for serving in the church?

+-

+-

+4. Would you recommend the applicant for admission into the Master program?
+Please explain. of Mir

+-

+•

+-